MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-messaging-hub-content.md

 * **Azure Managed Disk**: Premium SSD managed disks ensure SWIFT AMH components get high throughput and low latency disk performance.
 They also provide the ability to back up and restore disks attached to VMs.

-* **Azure Proximity Placement Group**: To reduce the network latency between SWIFT AMH components, customers should consider using Azure Proximity Groups, which ensures all SWIFT AMH VMs will be placed as close as possible to each other.
+* **Azure proximity placement group**: To reduce the network latency between SWIFT AMH components, customers should consider using Azure proximity placement groups, which ensures all SWIFT AMH VMs will be placed as close as possible to each other.

 ### Alternatives